CCIC Featured Project: From Charity To Change

 Over the past two years, Openfields and Leadership Foundations have worked closely with Redeemer City to City (CTC) to develop an innovative training program to help church planters, rising church leaders, and church collaboratives reimagine how congregations can invest in long-term community change.
 Now, through the Colangelo Carpenter Innovation Center, we are further developing the program with a diverse group of New York City leaders and poised to distribute it through the LF network and beyond.

 The vision for this project is for churches, independently and collectively, to employ or support community-based “Routers” as a means of accomplishing collaborative, integrative ministry for the renewal of their surrounding communities.
-We call this program buy modafinil bulk powder From Charity to Change.
+We call this program where do i buy Pregabalin From Charity to Change.

 We envision congregations and church-based collaborations that: